vineetdcunha/Hadoop_Ecosystem/README.md

 lo_pig - lo_discount_count, lo_revenue_sum - Lineorder data: Count and Sum

+Pig_Join_Agg -Pig to join and aggregate data from the Lineorder and Customer dataset.

 Hadoop_Multi_Node_WordCount - Fetching the word count from the file using python.

 Mahout_Page_Rank - Implementation of Page Rank algorithm using Mahout